-- Acting or conducting oneself in a way that obstructs or hinders the application and enforcement of the Student Code of Conduct: - 2.
-Trespassing, forcefully entering university-owned, leased or controlled premises without permission; - Destroying or vandalizing personal and/or public property;

-- 4. Unauthorized use of computer system or access codes; - Stealing property, including intellectual property, of the university, its members, or visitors; - Knowingly giving false information to an Abu Dhabi University official: - Willfully failing to comply with reasonable directions of university officials (i.e. faculty, staff and other employees of Abu Dhabi University); - 8.
+- Acting or conducting oneself in a way that obstructs or hinders the application and enforcement of the Student Code of Conduct; - Trespassing, forcefully entering university-owned, leased or controlled premises without permission; - Destroying or vandalizing personal and/or public property; - 4.
+Unauthorized use of computer system or access codes; - 5.
+Stealing property, including intellectual property, of the university, its members, or visitors; - 6.
+Knowingly giving false information to an Abu Dhabi University official; - Willfully failing to comply with reasonable directions of university officials (i.e. faculty, staff and other employees of Abu Dhabi University); - 8.
 Committing an academic offense listed in the Student Academic Integrity Policy; - Disrupting classroom activity and other university functions; - Disrupting the operations of the university by an action or combination of actions that interfere or prevent others from freely participating in an activity or program given by the university; and - 11.
-Violating safety regulations such as: - a. falsely reporting a fire, bomb, or any other emergency; - b. unauthorized possession, use, or alteration or tampering of any university owned emergency or safety equipment: - c. failing to evacuate a building or other structure in case of fire or emergency; and - d. taking any action that creates a risk that potentially compromises the safety of others; - Possessing fireworks, firearms, weapons or other explosive devices; - Threatening or causing physical or mental harm to others; - 14.
+Violating safety regulations such as:

+a. falsely reporting a fire, bomb, or any other emergency;

+b. unauthorized possession, use, or alteration or tampering of any university owned emergency or safety equipment;

+c. failing to evacuate a building or other structure in case of fire or emergency; and d. taking any action that creates a risk that potentially compromises the safety of others;

+- 12. Possessing fireworks, firearms, weapons or other explosive devices; - 13.
+Threatening or causing physical or mental harm to others; - 14.
 Harassing or causing a hostile environment within the university community; - 15.
 Abusing the Student Code of Conduct system.
-This includes but is not limited to: - a. knowingly filing a false statement or accusation against another person; - b. disrupting or interfering with the orderly business of a conduct proceeding; - c. failing to attend a conduct meeting; - d. discouraging an individual's participation in or accessing the student conduct process; - e. intimidating witnesses or participants of the conduct process;
+This includes but is not limited to:

+a. knowingly filing a false statement or accusation against another person;

+b. disrupting or interfering with the orderly business of a conduct proceeding;

+c. failing to attend a conduct meeting;

+d. discouraging an individual's participation in or accessing the student conduct process;

+e. intimidating witnesses or participants of the conduct process;

-- f. failing to comply with the sanctions imposed under the Student Code of Conduct; and Student Code of Conduct; and - g. violating the terms of a conduct sanction - 16.
+f. failing to comply with the sanctions imposed under the Student Code of Conduct; andStudent Code of Conduct; and

+- g. violating the terms of a conduct sanction - 16.
 Misusing or stealing university documents; - 17.
-Vioulating the student notice posting policy; - 18.
-Petitioning to change decisions made by Official University personnel - Assisting or inciting others to violate the Student Code of Conduct: - 20.
+Vioulating the student notice posting policy; - Petitioning to change decisions made by Official University personnel - Assisting or inciting others to violate the Student Code of Conduct; - 20.
 Littering and inappropriate disposal of refuse; - 21.
-Demonstrating within or outside of the university; - Contacting media (includes but not limited to news, radio, newspaper or television) without prior approval from University Management; - Printing or releasing any information about the university without prior permission from the Office of Student Support Services; - Not providing security guards with personal identification and appropriate documentation when requested; - Insulting or disrespecting a university faculty or staff member; and - Physically attacking university faculty, staff, visitors, or fellow students.
+Demonstrating within or outside of the university; - 22.
+Contacting media (includes but not limited to news, radio, newspaper or television) without prior approval from University Management; - Printing or releasing any information about the university without prior permission from the Office of Student Support Services; - 24.
+Not providing security guards with personal identification and appropriate documentation when requested; - 25.
+Insulting or disrespecting a university faculty or staff member; - 26.
+Physically attacking university faculty, staff, visitors, or fellow students; - Inappropriate physical contact or any intentional touching of any body part, and indecent exhibition of intimate parts of the body; - 28.
+Gambling on university premises; - 29.
+Recording, storing and distribution of images without the person's consent; - 30.
+Promotion of hostile behavior, communication of obscene language, intent to damage reputation by an individual or group through use of technology, but not limited to, websites, social networking sites, phones and emails;